-Although the Pixiebob looks much like a wild bobcat, this breed with the adorable name is as friendly and loving as a cat can be.
+Although the Pixiebob looks much like a wild bobcat, this breed with an adorable name is as friendly and loving as a cat can be.
 These cats make wonderful companions for feline lovers who want a big easy-going companion with "dog-like" qualities.

 Pixiebob Cat Origins